-The Lighthouse curriculum has been designed to create learning opportunities that support the learners’ progress; both academically and in the development of their personal skills.
-Each learner has a curriculum specificity designed to suit their needs.
-This may include additional vocational elements such as Forest school, Horse riding, Challenger Troop, Building, Construction and maintenance, Bush craft, Catering or Horticulture at our allotment site and study centre.
+The curriculum at the Lighthouse School has been designed to create learning opportunities that support the students’ progress, both academically and in the development of their social skills.
+Each student has a curriculum that is specifically designed to suit their needs.
+This includes offsite provision such as Forest School, Horse Riding (Changing Lives Programme) and Challenger Troop and vocational options such as woodwork, catering, and horticulture at our school allotment.

 Students have access to a broad curriculum in KS2/3, which is tracked against the Rising Stars Framework; they study:

 · Humanities (History, Geography, RE)